sfeakes/AqualinkD/README.md

 ## AqualinkD discussions

-* Please use github Discussions for for questions / issues / problems (Link at top of page). https://github.com/sfeakes/AqualinkD/discussions
+* Please use github Discussions for questions (Link at top of page). https://github.com/sfeakes/AqualinkD/discussions
 * For Bugs, please use issues link on top of page. ( please add AqualinkD version to posts ) https://github.com/sfeakes/AqualinkD/issues